Procedures to prevent infringement of provisions of The Bribery Act 2010

 It also creates an offence relating to bribery of a foreign public official in order to obtain or retain business or an advantage in the conduct of business.
 Further it creates a new form of corporate liability for failing to prevent bribery on behalf of a commercial organisation.

-Recognising the provisions of The Bribery Act 2010 the ERA Board and its Members have endorsed for ERA:-
+In recognition of the provisions of The Bribery Act 2010 the ERA Board and its Members have endorsed for ERA:-

 (a) its commitment to bribery prevention;